ozmodiar192/washyobutt/README.md

 #### Creating the Repository on Github.
 Log into github and push the big, green “New Repository” button.

 With that complete, I need access to it.
-I have existing projects and keys, but I’ll create a new ssh key for this project.
+I have some existing projects and keys on my github account, but I’ll create a new ssh key for this project.
 ```
 ssh-keygen -f ~/.ssh/wyb -t rsa -b 4096 -C “mattdherrick@gmail.com”
 ```
-That creates a public and a private key in my home .ssh directory, encrypted with rsa with a size of 4096 and my email address as an identifier.
+That creates a public and a private key in my home .ssh directory, encrypted with rsa with a size of 4096 bits, and my email address as a comment.

-Now that I have a public (.pub!) key, I’ll add it to my github account under Profile > SSH and GPG keys.
+Now that I have a key, pair I’ll add the .pub (!) half to my github account under Profile > SSH and GPG keys.

 #### A Quick Sidetask in Bash
 Before I do that, I’m going to install xclip.
 Xclip will let you copy terminal output directly to ubuntu’s clipboard.
-Since 99% of what I do is copying and pasting, I’m going to use it a lot.
+Since 99% of what I do is copying and pasting from people who know what they're doing, I’m going to use it a lot.
 ```
 sudo apt-get install xclip
 ```